hsk81/notex-v2.0/readme.md

 ### Web frontend to GIT (`gitweb.conf`)

 The `gitweb` service provides a web interface to a GIT repository; the `$project_list` setting should definitely be set, since it controls which projects are seen on the main view.
-Since such a list is not desirable -- due to privacy reasons -- it point to an empty/non-existent `$projectroot/project.lst` file:
+Since such a list is not desirable - due to privacy reasons - it points to an empty/non-existent `$projectroot/project.lst` file:

 ```diff
 diff --git a/gitweb.conf b/gitweb.conf